The Machine Rooms

 It is estimated that there are between 50,000 and 75,000 men working the controls of the machines at any one time.

-Because the labor was cheap, and the automated controls for such an endeavor had not been properly developed by the time of construction, most of the monitoring of the water's temperature, pressure, and flow are all done with human eyes and hands.
+Because manual labor was cheap, and the automated controls for such an endeavor had not been properly developed by the time of construction, most of the monitoring of the water's temperature, pressure, and flow are all done with human eyes and hands.

 The Machines are powered by dynamos that convert the natural flow of water from the underground river into useable electricity.
 After it passes through the turbines, some of the water then flows into the waterworks which is used by the population for human consumption.
 The rest is directed into water jackets and is used as a natural coolant for some of the harder working machines.
-After the machines are done with the liquid, it is sent back into it's original path to continue on.
+After the machines are done with the liquid, it is sent back into its original path to continue on.

 [Table of Contents]